-This article is a brief summary of the metrics, indicators and dashboards that I have successfully worked on over the years and that today, in my role as a consultant, I like to implement with the teams I serve.
+This article contains a summary of the metrics, indicators and dashboards - dashboard - that I have successfully worked with over the years and that today, in my role as a consultant, I like to implement with the teams I serve.

 Measures, metrics and indicators